mahmudresin/Noobs-poker-with-expectiminimax--algorithm/README.md

- Noobs Poker - README
+NOOBS POKER

 Introduction
-**Noobs Poker** is a graphical poker game built using Python's `pygame` library.
+Noobs Poker is a graphical poker game built using Python's `pygame` library.
 It provides a fun and interactive experience with multiple rounds of poker involving a player and three computer-controlled opponents.
 The game showcases classic poker gameplay, where players can select and replace cards in their hands, while AI opponents make decisions using an Expectiminimax algorithm.

 Features
 - A simple poker game with 4 players (1 human player and 3 AI opponents).